KyleWard0525/GforceMonitor/README.md

 # Upcoming features (potentially)
 - Data logger
 - Add additional LEDs and functions to allow for a tire-slip warning as well as a spinout warning
-- Add support for different ride profiles indicated by different colors of center LED.
-Analog button to switch between modes
 - Generalize for easier tuning for any type of vehicle
 - Digitalize and roll into a large vehicle telemetry project